sarvex/tigerbeetle/src/clients/go/README.md

 ## Setup

- Create a directory for your project and `cd` into the directory.
+ First, create a directory for your project and `cd` into the directory.

 Then, install the TigerBeetle client: